morris/vanilla-todo/README.md

 _The latter was an improvement over the original application when I started working on the case study some weeks ago.
 In the meantime, the TeuxDeux team released an update with a much better drag & drop experience.
-Good job!_
+Great job!_

 One notable missing feature is Markdown support.
 It would be insensible to implement Markdown from scratch; this is a valid candidate for using